justsml/dans-blog/content/posts/2023-09-06--guerrilla-types-in-typescript/index.md

 interface Reviews { authorId: number; stars: number; }
 ```

-Overall this approach is great, but it has some drawbacks.
+Overall, this approach is great.
+But it's not without drawbacks.

-- **Readability** is great at first, but _can_ suffer as the size & number of types increases.
+- **Readability** is excellent at first; however, it _can_ suffer as the size & number of types grows.
 - Relentlessly DRY, but at what cost?
 (More on this later.)
-- Developer experience can suffer, since tooltips are less informative.
+- Developer experience can suffer since tooltips are less informative.

-> ⚠️ Side-bar: Since (approximately) TypeScript v3, the Language Server truncates tooltips, omitting nested properties.
+> ⚠️ Since (approximately) TypeScript v3, the Language Server truncates tooltips, omitting nested properties.
 > 💡 There are tricks to improve things a bit.
 Try holding `Cmd or Ctrl`, then hover over various type names - you should see at least one extra 'layer' of properties in the tooltip.

 Why do we have to choose between these two approaches?
 (Big ol' type vs. Named sub-types.)